luikore/magan/readme.md

 The only argument of `i[]` must be a literal.

-### Joiner

-    join[token, joiner]

-This rule is equivalent to

-    token (joiner token)*

-Doesn't look a big improvement huh?
-But sometimes the first expression can be quite long, repeating it would easily lead to errors, and it's hard to think of the name if you abstract the meaningless partial expression into a new rule.
-Then `join[]` will help you.
-For example, you can easily write

-    x = join[a / b / c / d / e, ',']

-than

-    x = a / b / c / d / e (',' (a / b / c / d / e))*

-or

-    x  = x1 (',' x1)*
-    x1 = a / b / c / d / e

 ### Permutations

 Assume you want to parse arbitrary non-recurring permutations of `a`, `b` and `c`, you may write a very complex rule like this: